rackerlabs/technical-blog/content/blog/2020/2020-09-02-rackspace-best-practise-to-clone-a-peoplesoft-environment/index.md

 ---

-Refreshing a PeopleSoft non-production environment with your production environment can become a monthly, weekly, or even daily activity, depending on the business needs.
+Refreshing a PeopleSoft&reg; non-production environment with your production environment can become a monthly, weekly, or even daily activity, depending on the business needs.